 Likewise also the variable "degree course" becomes active and can, therefore, be selected only after having made a further choice among kind of degree course (except for Primary Schooling sciences degree course) universities and after having selected at least one variable among faculty, degree subject grouping and degree course grouping.
 This is determined by the fact that the variable uses the codes of the databank containing information on the supply of study opportunities: to each degree course activated in a given university (or sometimes even in a given city) is associated a univocal code, which do not allows aggregations of different universities.
 In some cases a degree course activated by a given university may change its identification code, although its name may remain the same.
 This may happen, for example, as a consequence of changes made to the subjects of the degree course or of a change of the degree course grouping in which the course is included and so on.
 In such cases the same courses are treated separately, since the codes they have are different.
-In order to facilitate the finding of such particular cases, next to the name of the course has been indicated the academic year up to which the course was still active (e.g. "up to the academic year...") or the academic year in which the course was started ("from the academic year ...").
+In order to facilitate the finding of such particular cases, next to the name of the course has been indicated the academic year up to which the course was still active (e.g. "up to the academic year...") or the academic year in which the course was started ("from the academic year ..."); in other cases the location of studies was specified .
+It is also possible that a course has changed its name while not changing its Off.F. code.
+If the course includes one or more courses with significantly different denomination from the most recent one, next to that name course is given also the oldest one, preceded by "già".